 - Identify the Career & Technical Student Organizations offered within the School District

 The deadline for completing the online submission is March 1.
 If you have questions, please contact Teri Sloup, 402-471-4809, or by email at firstname.lastname@example.org.

 2018-2019 AQuESTT Evidence-Based Analysis (EBA) – DUE DATE: June 30

 This is required for Public School Districts only

 All public school systems are required to complete the 2018-2019 AQuESTT Evidence-Based Analysis (EBA) as part of the Annual Statistical Summary as directed by the Commissioner pursuant to Section 79-528(2).
 The EBA for both public districts and schools will be web-based, as it was in the 2017-2018 school year, and is currently available on the NDE Portal.
 The EBA is designed to provide information in support of AQuESTT classification processes, which will inform continuous improvement efforts.
 School administrators should work with school staff to complete and submit the EBA by June 30, 2019.
-Please review these instructions and FAQs regarding completion of the EBA through the Portal collection.
+Please review the 2017-2018 AQuESTT EBA instructions and AQuESTT FAQs regarding completion of the EBA through the Portal collection.
 Additionally, these short videos walk you through retrieving the AQuESTT EBA district activation code(s), or school activation code(s).

 DACs: ELPA21 TESTING WINDOW OPEN